M17-Project/M17_spec/M17-Protocol.md

 # Data Link Layer
 The Data Link layer is split into two modes:
-1. Packet Mode: Data are sent in small bursts, on the order of 100s to 1000s of bytes at a time, after which the Physical layer stops sending data.  eg: Link Controll messages, beacons, etc.
+1. Packet Mode: Data are sent in small bursts, on the order of 100s to 1000s of bytes at a time, after which the Physical layer stops sending data.  eg: Start Stream messages, beacons, etc.
 1. Stream Mode: Data are sent in a continuous stream for an indefinite amount of time, with no break in Physical layer output, until the stream ends.  eg: Voice data, bulk data transfers, etc.

 When the Physical Layer is idle (no RF being transmitted or received), the Data Link defaults to Packet mode.
-To switch to Stream mode, a Link Control packet (detailed later) is sent, immediately followed by the switch to Stream mode; the Stream of data immediately follows the Link Control packet without disabling the Physical layer.
+To switch to Stream mode, a Start Stream packet (detailed later) is sent, immediately followed by the switch to Stream mode; the Stream of data immediately follows the Start Stream packet without disabling the Physical layer.
 To switch out of Stream mode, the stream simply ends and returns the Physical layer to the idle state, and the Data Link defaults back to Packet mode.

 ## Data Link Layer: Packet Mode
-In Packet Mode, a finite amount of payload data (eg: Link Control messages, or Application Layer data) is wrapped with a packet, sent over the Physical Layer, and is completed when done.
+In Packet Mode, a finite amount of payload data (eg: Start Stream messages, or Application Layer data) is wrapped with a packet, sent over the Physical Layer, and is completed when done.
 Any acknowlement or error correction is done at the application layer.

 ### Packet Format:
 The M17 Packet format borrows heavily from Ethernet, except the Preamble and Sync: